Adam-Al-Rahman/anime_rank/Readme.md

 ## The Team

-Anime Rank is currently maintained by `Atiq Urrehaman`, .
+Anime POP Rank is currently maintained by `Atiq Urrehaman` .

 ## License

-Anime Rank has a MIT-style license, as found in the [MIT License](LICENSE) file.
+Anime POP Rank has a MIT-style license, as found in the [MIT License](LICENSE) file.